NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1-intro-aop-gee-series/1a_intro_aop_gee.md

 ## Plot a True Color Image of Reflectance Data

 Finally, let's plot a true color image (red-green-blue or RGB composite) of the reflectance data that we've read into the variable `refl001_CBLJ_2021`.
 To do this, first we pull out the RGB bands, set visualization parameters, center the map over the site, and then add the map using `Map.addLayer`.
 There are a couple ways you can center the Map to the location you want.
-One is to use `Map.centerObject` and you can provide the image you want to center; otherwise you can specify the latitude and longitude, shown commented-out in the code chunk below.
+One is to use `Map.centerObject` and you can provide the image you want to center; otherwise you can specify the latitude and longitude and use `Map.setCenter()`, shown in the commented-out lines at the bottom of the code chunk below.

 ```javascript
 // Add a Reflectance True Color Image Layer to the Map